 Las Vegas Uninsured Motorist Coverage

 Nevada requires insurance providers to offer uninsured motorist coverage.
 However, it’s not mandatory to pay for this insurance.
-It’s an add-on that can help pay for bills if someone without insurance crashes into you.
-If this occurs and you are hit by another driver or otherwise end up in an accident, this insurance ensures you get compensation for injuries.
+It’s an add-on that can help pay bills if someone without insurance crashes into you.
+If this occurs and you are hit by another driver or end up in an accident, this insurance ensures you get compensation for injuries.

 If the other person has no coverage, you can’t be compensated for damages by them.
-The only way to ensure you get what you are owed is if you carry uninsured/underinsured motorist coverage on your own insurance policy.
+The only way to ensure you get what you are owed is if you carry uninsured/underinsured motorist coverage on your insurance policy.
 This is why it is so important to have this additional insurance.

 What Is Underinsured Motorist Coverage?